fortedigital/Forte.WebScraper/README.md

  - outerhtml extractor - extracts outer html of an element; all content of and element (e.g. images) is downloaded and path to local temporary folder is put in href place

+ - image extractor - downloads image in img tag to temporary folder and prints path to output file

- - download extractor - downloads item to temporary folder and prints path to output file
+ - download extractor - downloads item in anchor tag to temporary folder and prints path to output file

  Selectors: